 While you’re filling out your blog editorial calendar, don’t be afraid to leave some empty spaces.
 Throughout the year, opportunities will come up for you.
 You might land a collaboration with another blogger or a sponsored post with a big brand.
 Or maybe someone might contact you for a guest post.
 You just never know!

 Now you’re ready to start writing your first posts and start ticking things off your calendar! woohoo!!

 You’re ready for the year ahead and now you have tons of ideas for your blog so you’re never stuck uninspired and wondering what to write at the very last minute.
-I don’t know what I’d do without my editorial calendar.
+I don’t know what I’d do without my blog editorial calendar.
 It keeps me organized and helps me create high-quality, actionable content for my audience all year long.

 So tell me, do you like keeping your blog organized with calendars and checklists?
 Do you like to pre-plan your content?
 Let me know in the comments!